elastic/kibana/x-pack/examples/ui_actions_enhanced_examples/README.md

 ## Drilldown examples

 This plugin holds few examples on how to add drilldown types to dashboard.
+See `./public/drilldowns/` folder.

 To play with drilldowns, open any dashboard, click "Edit" to put it in *edit mode*.
 Now when opening context menu of dashboard panels you should see "Create drilldown" option.